CiscoDevNet/sastre/README.md

 # Sastre - Automation Tools for Cisco SD-WAN Powered by Viptela

-Sastre provides functions to assist with managing configuration elements and visualize information in Cisco SD-WAN deployments.
+Sastre provides functions to assist with managing configuration elements and visualize information from Cisco SD-WAN deployments.

 Some of the use-cases include:
 - Transfer configuration from one vManage to another.
 E.g. Lab/POC to production, on-prem to cloud, etc.